 Broward Community Family Health Centers collaborates with us to provide healthy groceries to their clients who are food insecure.
 As our Pompano Store’s neighbor, we also collaborate on food distributions and “Farmacy” regularly.

 Broward County Community Partnerships Division administers the Ryan White Part A program that funds Food Bank and Food Voucher programs for people with HIV in Broward County.
 They are our largest single outside funder.
+For 2025, they’ve awarded us expanded services like: Medical Case Management (MCM) & EHE Medical Case Management, Non-Medical Case Management (NMCM), and MAI Integrated Primary Care and Behavioral Health Services

 Care Resource parks “The Spot” van at our Wilton Manors store and at our Pompano Beach store weekly.
+A partner in our inter-organizational integration of the food pantry into ambulatory/outpatient medical care they’ve helped receive many of our clients who made the decision to seek supportive counseling.

 Compass LGBTQ+ Community Center in Palm Beach County provides space to Poverello staff to distribute food bank services during scheduled Pop up events.

 City of Wilton Manors Police Department partners with The Poverello Thrift Store, when bicycles are not claimed to donate these to our store.
 We also help out people who need bike transportation coming to us from the police department to supply them with bikes.
+Their rapid and decisive action recently thwarted a robbery at our Thrift Store.

 Drial Foundation has provided ongoing, faithful support to the programs at the Poverello Center. in 2019, they supported our AIDS Walk efforts and their contribution was doubled!